ecn310/course-project-parent/Parent_contract.md

 • Group meetings - how long should the meetings be: 1 Hour once a week

 • When is it OK to skip a meeting: Illness or Emergencies.
-The indicidual must group chat.
+The individual **must** communicate on the group chat.

 • How do we communicate with each other (in case someone is running late, etc….): Our text group chat